This paper is a draft, please do not reproduce without authorization.

 to Top of page

-4- Addiction: a relationship
+4- Addiction: a submissive relationship

-Various encyclopedias offer detailed classifications of drugs in various groups, by degree of legality, by effect etc. Some substances are known to be highly addictive, i.e. they generate a craving after some use, some others seem to be addictive for some individuals and not for others.
-It is ironic that "moonshining" is a popular name for the domestic distillation of alcohol, considering that this substance is such a popular "eclipse reliever".
+Various encyclopaedias offer detailed classifications of drugs in various groups, by degree of legality, by effect etc. Some substances are known to be highly addictive, i.e. they quickly generate a craving even after minimal use, others seem to be addictive for some individuals who seem to have a predisposition or to be allergic to them.
+It is ironic that "moon-shining" is a popular name for the domestic distillation of alcohol, considering that this substance is such a popular "eclipse reliever", as if to say : it will brighten your nights.
 "Moonlighting" similarly refers to carrying a second job.
+Since workaholism and economic necessity are not mutually exclusive, a great deal of "adrenaline moon-shining" is taking place unnoticed.
 Interesting variations are observed in the level of addiction to a given substance depending on the cultural value associated to its use.
-It is not the object of this paper to discuss such considerations nor to examine the pharmacological classification of drugs and their complex and much debated metabolism.
-Little is known is the chemistry of the human brain and of the nervous system or of the subtle chemical and electrical imbalances related to cravings and impulses.
-On the other hand, some basic recipes of mental hygiene are common knowledge.
+It is beyond the scope of this paper to discuss such considerations or to examine the pharmacological classification of drugs and their complex and much debated metabolism.
+Little is known of the chemistry of the human brain and of the nervous system or of the subtle chemical and electrical imbalances related to cravings and impulses.
+On the other hand, a few basic recipes of mental hygiene are common knowledge.
 For instance, physical exercise is known as a great reliever of anxiety and stress.
-Similarly, most meditation techniques use mental concentration, to trigger internal responses such as mental stillness or various altered mental states, offering the busy left-brain a repetitious task which virtually immobilizes it.
+Similarly, most meditation techniques use mental concentration, to trigger internal responses such as mental stillness or various altered mental states, offering the busy left-brain a repetitious task which calms its frantic activity.
 Such techniques are mere refinements of the advice given to children to count sheep or to listen to a lullaby to overcome anxiety and insomnia.
-Autosuggestion can also serve as a powerful and useful anesthetic.
-The prime function of a compulsive behaviour is to act as a mental anchor and to automatically mask the abyss of anxiety or despair associated with the perception of an unbounded reality.
+Autosuggestion can also serve as a powerful and useful anaesthetic.
+The difference between the mental anchoring practised by a genuine spiritual explorer and that of the addict (including the "spiritual escape" addict) is in the motive: the former seeks to filter the mental noise that hinders an intimate communication with the inner-self and the universe, the latter seeks to silence an unbearable inner pain and to escape somewhere else by repeating ad infinitum a numbing behaviour.
+The "somewhere else" needs not be a pleasurable place, it can even be somewhat uncomfortable, since relief from anxiety is its chief prize.
+Some depressions are clearly such detours into mild misery, a misery that seems to pay off since it masks the sheer terror of seemingly bottomless anxiety.
+If the induced "trip" out of oneself can be temporarily experienced as a "high", the more convincing the self-deceit and the thicker the denial.

 to Top of page